alexyuly/chil/README.md

 ![Figure 1.1: a visual representation of parent-child relationships (overlapping circles) and sibling relationships (connected circles)](images/Figure-1-1.png)

-Figure 1.1: a visual representation of parent-child relationships (overlapping circles) and sibling relationships (connected circles)
+**Figure 1.1:** a diagram of parent-child relationships (overlapping circles) and sibling relationships (connected circles)

+### 1.1 Pure encapsulation

-Notice how no connections (i.e., sibling relationships) are allowed to cross the circumference of any component's circle.
-This  visually illustrates how Chil achieves pure object-oriented encapsulation of data.
+In the above diagram, no connection "lines" are allowed to cross the circumference of any component "circle".
+This visually illustrates Chil's guiding principle: pure object-oriented encapsulation.

+TODO

+### 1.2 Strong, flexible types

+TODO

 ## 2 Source code

 Chil source code is formatted according to the [YAML 1.2 specification](http://yaml.org/spec/1.2/spec.html).
-Each source file has an extension of either `.domain` or `.layout`, according to its purpose.
+Each source file has an extension of either `.domain` or `.schema`, according to its purpose.

 ### 2.1 Domain source files